 Alden Gregory Director of Development

 Alden grew up in Richmond, where she attended Collegiate School.
-She graduated with a bachelor's degree in Psychology from Miami University of Ohio in December of 2015.
-In the fall of 2017, Alden began the Rehabilitation and Mental Health Counseling Master's program at Virginia Commonwealth University.
+She graduated with a bachelor's degree in Psychology from Miami University of Ohio in December of 2015 and completed Virginia Commonwealth University's Rehabilitation and Mental Health Counseling Master's program in 2019.
 Alden aims to use her voice and time at The McShin Foundation to reduce the stigma of addiction and offer hope to the families and individuals it affects.